Microsoft Purview Audit (Premium)

 My organization has an E5/A5/G5 subscription, do I need to do anything to get access to audit records for Audit (Premium) events?

-For eligible customers and users assigned the appropriate E5/A5/G5 license, there is no action needed to get access to Audit (Premium) events, except for enabling the SearchQueryInitiatedExchange and SearchQueryInitiatedSharePoint events (as previously described in this article).
+For eligible customers and users assigned the appropriate E5/A5/G5 license, there's no action needed to get access to Audit (Premium) events, except for enabling the SearchQueryInitiatedExchange and SearchQueryInitiatedSharePoint events (as previously described in this article).
 Audit (Premium) events will only be generated for users with E5/A5/G5 licenses once those licenses have been assigned.

 Are the new events in Audit (Premium) available in the Office 365 Management Activity API?